plockaby/clone-push/README.md

 * `env.release_dir` The full path to the directory where the release will be created.
 Basically, anything that goes in here will be deployed when the project is deployed.
-* `env.temp_dir` The full path to a temporary directory that may be used when `push` is doing its work.
 * `env.git_root_dir` The full path to the root of the git repository in which the project is contained.
 * `env.repo_commit_name`